Tseren-Ochiryn Dambadorj

 Tseren-Ochiryn Dambadorj (Цэрэн-Очирын Дамбадорж; 1898 – June 25, 1934) was a Mongolian politician who served as Chairman of the Mongolian People's Revolutionary Party from 1921 to 1928.
 He was expelled from the party in 1928 for his rightist policies and died in Moscow, USSR in 1934.

-Born in Niislel Khüree in 1898, Dambadorj attended Manchu and Russian Interpreter's School in the capital before moving onto the Russian gynamsium and then secondary school in Troitskosavsk.
+Born in Niislel Khüree in 1898, Dambadorj attended Manchu and Russian Interpreter's School in the capital before moving onto the Russian gymnasium and then secondary school in Troitskosavsk.
 He joined the Mongolian People's Party (MPP) in 1921, was acting chairman of the MPP Central Committee in March 1921.
 After the Outer Mongolian Revolution of 1921 he was elected vice chairman (January to March 1922) and then chairman of the MPP Central Committee from March 15, 1922, to January 12, 1923, and again from August 31, 1924, to October 27, 1928.

 At the Third Party Congress in 1924, Dambadorj along with leftist leader Rinchingiin Elbegdorj, led calls for the arrest and execution of moderate party leader Soliin Danzan, accusing him of representing bourgeois interests and engaging in business with Chinese firms.
 Following Danzan's death, Dambadorj and the party's right wing assumed control of the party (renamed the Mongolian People's Revolutionary Party) and promoted rightist policies mirroring Lenin's New Economic Policy in the Soviet Union.

 According to the politician and analyst Bat-Erdene Batbayar, Dambadorj established diplomatic contacts with Japan and China, whereas his colleague Navaandorjiin Jadambaa kept in touch with the USA, Germany and Great Britain.
 They hoped to establish Mongolia as a neutral and diplomatically recognized state, but came under attack within their own party ranks because of their perceived rapprochement with the capitalist powers.